On his flight home, a woman passenger preferred to downgrade her first-class seat and sit in coach rather than be next to a battered Mick Foley.

 A Thank You and a Curtain Call

-Mick Foley has long since proven that he is much more versatile of a performer than just a "glorified stuntman" as Ric Flair is said to have once called him.
-But whether he likes it or not, those stunts (more like spots) and his high pain threshold, is arguably what got fans to take notice and became the inspiration of many to give wrestling a try.
+Mick Foley has long since proven that he is much more versatile of a performer than just a "glorified stuntman," as Ric Flair is said to have once called him.
+But whether he likes it or not, those stunts (more like spots) and his high pain threshold are arguably what got fans to take notice and inspired many to give wrestling a try.

 - Rikidozan – The Life and Murder of The Father of Puroresu

 - Hiro Matsuda: The Man Who Broke Hulk Hogan’s Leg!

 - Brock Lesnar, Shinsuke Nakamura, and Their Real-Life Battle